Document Type : Original Article

 Nisin (potency:1,000,000 per IU/g), one of the fermentation products of Lactococcus lactis, was purchased from Sigma-Aldrich (N5764).
 A stock solution of Nisin was prepared in ultrapure water at a 1 mg/ml concentration and used for all experiments.
 Working solutions were prepared in a DMEM medium for the cell culture experiment.

 Determination of minimal inhibitory concentration (MIC)

 The MIC of Nisin for the planktonic cells of the selected strains was determined by the broth microdilution method according to the Clinical and Laboratory Standards Institute (CLSI)(9).
 Briefly, Nisin was serially diluted into a 96-well microtiter plate at a volume of 100μl.
 The overnight bacterial culture was then diluted to reach a bacterial density of approximately 1.5×108 CFU/ml.
-After adding 100μl of bacterial suspension to each well, wells with the final volume of 200μl, and different concentrations of Nisin (0.5, 1, 2, 4, 8, 16, 32, 64, 128, 256, 512 and 1024μg/ml) were made.
+After adding 100μl of bacterial suspension to each well, wells with a final volume of 200μl, and different concentrations of Nisin (0.5, 1, 2, 4, 8, 16, 32, 64, 128, 256, 512, and 1024μg/ml) were made.
 The plate was incubated aerobically at 37°C for 18-24h.
 MIC was determined as the lowest concentration of Nisin that inhibited bacterial growth (3).

 Effects of Nisin on the established biofilm

 After biofilm formation by adding the cell suspensions in the selected wells, the supernatant of mature biofilm was removed, and biofilm was washed thoroughly with sterile PBS.
 Nisin solution was then added to the biofilms at the following concentration (0.5, 1, 2, 4, 8, 16, 32, 64, 128, 256, 512 and 1024μg/mL).